PeteG-cmd/project-1/README.md

-## GHOST MOVEMENT AND INTELLIGENCE
+## Ghost Movement and Intelligence

 One of the most challenging aspects of creating this game was to get the Ghosts to move in an intelligent way to make the game challenging for the player, and to be able to slowly increase the level of their intelligence to increase the difficulty as the levels increased.